Suffering a Ruptured Spleen in a Bike Accident Is Serious

 Additionally, an official report from a qualified physician is necessary to support your claim for injuries.

 You should also call the police and establish an official record of the incident.
 In many instances, reporting the accident to the police is mandatory.
-You must call the police in St. Louis when someone is injured or killed or the accident causes over $500 in property damage.
+You must call the police in Kansas City when someone is injured or killed or the accident causes over $500 in property damage.

 Additionally, a police report is vital to your claim for damages resulting from a ruptured spleen, which may be substantial, depending on the extent of the injury.
 Although you can live without one, having your spleen injured and removed puts you at risk of further injury or death, even years down the line.